-So, I did the research for you 🙂 In this post, I offer you a couple of ways you can practice your Ukrainian with radio and the links to the good Ukrainian radio stations that will help you in your learning process.
+So, I did the research for you 🙂 In this post, I offer you a couple of ways you can practice your Ukrainian with radio and links to good Ukrainian radio stations that will help you in your learning process.

 Ukrainian Radio as a Listening Exercise

 Ukrainian radio stations that you can find in your FM receiver are usually bilingual, as are the TV channels.
 So, the news and advertisement will be mostly in Ukrainian.
 But other programs where people just chat with each other or have interviews with someone are bilingual, depending on the native language of the person who speaks.